mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

   opening, reading, writing, and closing files.
   It exposes the constants `PathSeparator` ('/' on UNIX) and `PathListSeparator` (':' on UNIX).
+  It provides the function `os.Exit(status)` that exits the process with a given status.
 - os/exec\
   This runs external (operating system) commands.
 - path\